-EDMUND G. BROWN, JR., GOVERNORJohn Laird, Secretary for Natural Resources
+John Laird, Secretary for Natural Resources

-The logo is available at: http://resources.ca.gov/grant_programs.html
+The logo is available at: http://resources.ca.gov/bonds and grants/logos/

 Sign Construction

 All materials used shall be durable and resistant to the elements and graffiti.
 The California Department of Parks and Recreation and California Department of Transportation standards can be used as a guide for gauge of metal, quality of paints, mounting specifications, etc.